Manitowoc County became a mandatory e-filing county effective March 1, 2017 for CV, SC, FA, PA and Criminal Cases (CT, CM, CF)

 Request to Convert to E-File (Manitowoc County form)

 Request form to convert a case to an electronic file..... this needs to be done before a party can opt-in

 as an e-filer if the file was not initiated as an e-filed case or already converted to an e-file by another

 party to the action

-How to Become an Electronic Party on an Existing Case; Opt In (wicourts.gov)
+Becoming an Electronic Party on an Existing Case (Opting In) (wicourts.gov)

 intended to allow non-parties to file reports, proofs of service, etc.

 Creating and Managing a Court Debit Account (wicourts.gov)

 intended for use by frequent efling parties to help streamline the payment process

 Viewing Case Information and Documents (wicourts.gov)